Carpal Tunnel Syndrome (CTS)

 - Accidental trauma or injury to the forearm, wrist or hand.

-- Obesity, diabetes or thyroid disorders which could lead to fluid buildup in the soft tissue.
-This leads to increased pressure on the median nerve.
+- Obesity, diabetes, or thyroid disorders could lead to fluid buildup in the soft tissue, which in turn increases pressure on the median nerve.

 - Presence of a growth or tumour in the Carpal Tunnel.

-- Hormonal changes can lead to the inner skin of the joint to swell.
+- Hormonal changes can cause the inner skin of the joint to swell.
 This is especially common in women during pregnancy.

 Carpal Tunnel Syndrome Symptoms